Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 Current Affiliations

-Principal Investigator & Founder · Arab AI Governance & Society Labarablab.ai
+Founder & PI · Arab AI Governance & Society Labarablab.ai · The only academic AI governance laboratory in the Arab world

-President · Global South Evaluation Society500+ experts · 80 countries · $2M annual budget
+Founding President · Global South Evaluation Society2,500+ scholars · 40+ countries

-President · MENA Evaluation Association300+ experts · 22 Arab countries
+President · MENA Evaluation Association2024–Present · 15 member countries

 Academic Profile